 “How To Get Out Of Debt” savings meter: $6,000.00

-Getting into a tight meal plan was tough but doable.
+Getting into a tight meal plan was tough but doable and necessary.

 Because I wasn't making much, we cooked meals and didn't go out to eat.
 We bought ingredients on sale and froze a lot of the perishable ones.